With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Haywood County, NC.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Haywood County, North Carolina may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

-Haywood Regional Medical Center is a mental health clinic in Haywood County, North Carolina, located at 262 Leroy George Drive, 28721 zip code.
-Haywood Regional Medical Center offers hospital inpatient treatment.
-Haywood Regional Medical Center provides psychotropic medication, trauma therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Haywood Regional Medical Center is a mental health facility in Haywood County, NC, located at 262 Leroy George Drive, 28721.
+Haywood Regional Medical Center provides hospital inpatient treatment.
+Haywood Regional Medical Center provides individual psychotherapy, trauma therapy and activity therapy to seniors 65 or older, young adults and adults.
 Haywood Regional Medical Center also supports seniors or older adults.
-Some other services provided by Haywood Regional Medical Center include family psychoeducation, diet and exercise counseling and illness management and recovery.
+Some other services available at Haywood Regional Medical Center include suicide prevention services, family psychoeducation and diet and exercise counseling.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.